frederic-perez/AmE-dictionary/data/idioms.md

 __built like a tank__ Having a physique or structure that is strong and physically imposing. _Man, you’re built like a tank!
 You’d be a great addition to the football team as a linebacker!_
 __bull in a china shop__ :two: A clumsy person.
 __bump and grind__ __3__ _v_ To dance in a manner characterized by aggressive and overtly sexualized hip movements, either by a single dancer or between two dance partners. _It was a little disconcerting to see teenagers bumping and grinding at the prom._
+__bump heads with__ To clash with another person on a particular issue. _Monica and I are always bumping heads with each other about how to go about these reports because she wants to start writing, while I think we should research first._
 __burn the candle at both ends__ To work or study day and night.
 __burn the midnight oil__ To work late into the night.
+__burn up the road__ To travel very fast.
+Often used to describe driving. _Have you seen my new sports car?
+Man, I can’t wait to take it out and burn up the road!_
-__burn your bridges__ To destroy all possible ways of going back to a situation.
+__burn your bridges__ :two: To destroy all possible ways of going back to a situation.
 __bust out__ _She clearly has something busting out._
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._